uniquelau/UmbracoContourDocs/Editor/Defining-and-Attaching-Prevaluesources/index.md

 #Defining and attaching prevaluesources
 Prevalue sources can be hooked to fields that use a list fieldtype (radiobuttonlist, checkboxlist, dropdownlist).
 Making it possible to retrieve a list of items from a certain source.

+##Setting up a prevalue sources
+Prevalue sources can be managed in the corresponding part of the Contour section

+###Create new prevalue source

+###Choose type
+First you'll need to select the type of prevalue source you'll want to use, an overview of the different default types can be found [below](#)

+###Fill in settings
+Depending on the type you'll need to provide some additional settings

+###Watch preview of the values
+If the settings are succesfully validated and they return results you should get an overview of the values.

+##Attaching a prevalue source to a field

 ##Overview of the default prevalue source types
 There are a couple of default prevalue source types that can be used, here is an overview: